 Tony was our first Artist in Residence.
 A young New Zealander carving in stone he is strongly influenced by the culture of the Pacific Island people and their art.

 Ken had a long a fruitful term as Artist in Residence at the Enchanted Adventure Gardens.
 His works are portrait carvings, primarily made from cypress logs that have been placed along paths throughout the Sculpture Park.
 Using chainsaws axes and chisels Ken has revealed the faces of many of the indigenous people who were the traditional owners of the area.

 He has also carved likenesses of Leonardo Da Vinci adjacent to his Mona Lisa and recently moved on to carve native animals.

 Ben is a local artist of Aboriginal descent.
 He first came to the Maze in 2000 exhibiting in an indigenous exhibition.
 He had an idea to paint ‘totems’ representing various “dreamings”.

 There are now approximately 20 poles in place painted by this talented young artist who was the Mornington Peninsula Young citizen of the year 2000.

-His life size terracotta pieces at the Enchanted Adventure Gardens are cherished artworks at the Maze due to their fine detail and life-size proportions and as surviving examples of his mesmerizing sculptural style.
+His life-size terracotta pieces at the Enchanted Adventure Gardens are cherished artworks due to their fine detail and life-size proportions and as surviving examples of his mesmerizing sculptural style.